Oriana Festival 2026

 "The Planets | Our Planet"

-The 2025 Oriana Festival Gala Concert is themed "The Planets | Our Planet" and features a performance on brass of Gustav Holst's iconic suite "The Planets" plus a selection of works centred around the planets theme, including "Sunrise" from Richard Strauss' "Also Sprach Zarathustra"; Nic Mills' scintillating "Planets Rising"; the premiere performance on brass of Neil Day's "Touchpaper" plus Gareth Trott's "Our Planet", a new five movement work dedicated to the life's work of David Attenborough
+The 2025 Oriana Festival Gala Concert was themed "The Planets | Our Planet" and featured a performance on brass of Gustav Holst's iconic suite "The Planets" plus a selection of works centred around the planets theme, including a new arrangement for brass & organ of "Sunrise" from Richard Strauss' "Also Sprach Zarathustra"; Nic Mills' scintillating "Planets Rising"; the premiere performance on brass of Neil Day's "Touch Paper" plus Gareth Trott's "Our Planet", a new five movement work dedicated to the life's work of David Attenborough

 Programme